s4safeld/RealCityGen/README.md

 **Set Player:**
 The Gameobject of the Player, used to compute the render distances.
+This can be left empty, then there won't be any View Frustum Filling happening and all the Buildings will be generated once.

 **Set World Seed:**
 A string that will serve as the world seed, to generate a random seed: Type "null".